trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 ready to help if needed, and also other mentors or members of the community will pick up if a mentor falls out.

-We will assign a backup mentor for each student just in case (see above for the link to all SymPy developers with push access, so we have people to choose from for this position), but we do encourage students to interact with the whole community, and ask the whole community for help (i.e., on the IRC channel or on the mailing list) if they have a problem, rather than
+We will assign a backup mentor for each student just in case (see above for the link to all SymPy developers with push access; we have people to choose from for this position), but we do encourage students to interact with the whole community, and ask the whole community for help (i.e., on the IRC channel or on the mailing list) if they have a problem, rather than